 Remedies to increase the Emperor energy in your life:

-- Place the Emperor card or a piece of fire agate to increase your personal power while protecting yourself from power plays by others.
+- Place the Emperor card or a piece of fire agate to increase your personal power.

-- Use an essence of the Emperor card to increase virility.
+- Use the essence of the Emperor card to increase virility.

 - Carry a piece of hematite with you to stay grounded.